hideckies/fuzzagotchi/README.md

 # Fuzzagotchi

 A fuzzing tool written in Go.
+It helps to discover directories, files, parameters, etc. in web applications.

 <br />